 How to write from a female perspective

 It’s harder for me, because I’m not a woman.
-You know, that’s difficult thing to do.
+You know, that’s a difficult thing to do.
 Some men do it real well.
-I think John Prine did it really well with “Angel from Montgomery”.
+I think John Prine did it really well with “Angel from Montgomery.”
 It’s the hardest perspective for me to inhabit.
 It’d be easier for me to write a song about crickets than to write a song from a woman’s point of view. (laughs) … There is a certain part of that you’re just not supposed to know.
 And as much as you attempt to empathize, I think it’s a big mistake to assume that you know all there is to know about any particular woman.

 The new album (“Something More Than Free”)

 It’s a lot of narrative-driven story-songs.
 I didn’t try to write an album with “Southeastern” in mind.
 I tried to get out from any kind of pressure I might have felt following that record up, that would have been boring.
 You know, I just try to tell people’s stories as good as I can.
 I try to pay attention to what’s going on with the people around me, what their concerns are, what their fears are.
 A lot of the songs were inspired by conversations I had with people like my dad or my wife or people who travel and make music for a living.
 I try to stay close to the source.
-I try to write songs for the same reasons that I’ve always written songs, to communicate with people and explain my own feelings to myself as much as is possible.
+I try to write songs for the same reasons that I’ve always written songs — to communicate with people and explain my own feelings to myself as much as is possible.

 Letting go of control

 It’s the idea that you have to let go of control.
-That’s something that I’ve struggled with since before I got sober but especially after I quit drinking and got my life straightened out in that respect.
+That’s something that I’ve struggled with since before I got sober, but especially after I quit drinking and got my life straightened out in that respect.
 It was really important to me to understand that I’m not capable of micromanaging my own life.
 The best you can do really is just to attempt to show up on time and make sure everything works, and react well.
-You know, that’s a hard thing to come to terms, especially when you’re starting a family, you know, you don’t have control of what happens to your family.
+You know, that’s a hard thing to come to terms with, especially when you’re starting a family, you know, you don’t have control of what happens to your family.
 You do your best, try to keep them safe and provide for them, but at the end of the day anything can happen.
 And I think that is probably where my mind was when I was working on that song.

 That’s a hard thing to do.
-When you have no control over the situation, and making that decision to free yourself from that burden when you don’t have any control, in my experience that’s a hardest decisions I ever make.
+When you have no control over the situation, and making that decision to free yourself from that burden when you don’t have any control, in my experience that’s the hardest decisions I ever make.
 That I can’t control this and I can’t fix it.

 I try to take time to myself.
-The thing that helps me the most is in those situations when I realize that there’s wrong that I don’t have any control over I’ll start counting the things that aren’t wrong, and usually that opens my mind up to the fact that I’m still way better off than almost everybody else in the world.
+The thing that helps me the most is in those situations when I realize that there’s something wrong that I don’t have any control over, I’ll start counting the things that aren’t wrong, and usually that opens my mind up to the fact that I’m still way better off than almost everybody else in the world.
 I know my mother-in-law always told my wife to do that when she was growing up, so I probably inherited that from them.
 You know, if you stop and think about what’s wrong, it’s not Cystic Fibrosis, it’s not cancer, and I start thinking about people I know who have kids who have death sentences at 18 or 21 or 27.
 You know, it helps.
 It helps.
-It certainly doesn’t change the measure or the weight of each individual problem has, but perspective is everything in that situation.
+It certainly doesn’t change the measure or the weight that each individual problem has, but perspective is everything in that situation.